-You don't need to be a MEG scanner operator to carry your study.
-One or two sessions with Anna will be enough for you to be eligible to start collecting data for your scanner.
-If you wish to become a an approved MEG scanner operator instead, you need to take part in the MEG course given at OHBA.
+To become an approved MEG user you need to take part in the MEG course given at OHBA.
 This course consists of 6 theory sessions and lab sessions (of about 90 minutes each).

 Once you have taken the course, a member of MEG supporting staff will be present while you scan subjects and will allow you to take the lead in the scanning session, while supervising you until you are ready to scan on your own.
 Once you become an approved MEG user you will be allowed to have MEG scans after working hours and on weekends, as well as help those who are not yet approved users with their scanning sessions if required.
-If you would like more information on the MEGI course please contact: anna.camera@psych.ox.ac.uk
+If you would like more information on the MEG course please contact: anna.camera@psych.ox.ac.uk